ABOUT GOVERNMENT RECORDS DATABASE

 You may use the basic search feature and enter keywords relevant to your topic of interest.
 To define specific search parameters such as the agency whose records you wish to read, or a particular time period, use the Advanced Search feature.

-Listings that have a PDF logo can be read online.
+Listings that have a PDF logo can be viewed online.
 For other Government Records, a request has to be submitted.
-The National Archives of Singapore will liaise with the government agencies on your behalf for approval.
+The National Archives of Singapore (NAS) will liaise with the government agencies on your behalf for approval.
 Some files may be made available for viewing online, others at the Archives Reading Room (ARR) of the National Archives of Singapore at 1, Canning Rise, Singapore 179868.

-3. HOW DO I SUBMIT AN E-REQUEST?
+3. HOW DO I SUBMIT AN E-REQUEST TO VIEW GOVERNMENT RECORDS?

 To submit an e-Request, please click on the “Request to View” button available at the Archives Online page of the specific record that you wish to view.
 This will add the record to your Cart.
 After selecting all the records that you wish to view, click on the “Cart” at the top navigation bar, and follow the steps to submit your order.